-Pope Gregory IX appoints the first Inquistors, another episode of church history we need to devote an episode of CS to.
+Pope Gregory IX appointed the first Inquisitors, another episode of church history we need to devote an episode to.

-Coming up to recent times, we took an episode to speak to the emerging tension between the Church & State, Popes & Princes, that was a harbinger of Europe’s emergence into the Modern world.
+Coming up to recent episodes, we looked at the emerging tension between the Church and State, Popes and Princes, that was a harbinger of Europe’s emergence into the Modern world.
 Pope Boniface VIII’s papal edict Unam Sanctum in 1302 was the proverbial gauntlet hurled at the foot of the secular power, denying salvation to anyone outside the Church.

-We reviewed the Great Schism when there was—count them; not 1, nor 2, but for a time 3 popes!
+We reviewed the Great Papal Schism when there was—count them; not 1, nor 2, but for a time, 3 popes!

 In 1312, the Knights Templar were suppressed.

-Nine years later the Italians poet Dante Alighieri wrote The Divine Comedy.
+Nine years later the Italian poet Dante Alighieri wrote The Divine Comedy.

-1337, the Hundred Year’s War began & a decade later the Plague killed off a third of Europe.
+1337, the Hundred Year’s War began and a decade later the Plague killed off a third of Europe.